solid/authorization-panel/privilege-request-protocol.md

 Operation
 ---------
-The following is a typical exchange according to this protocol.
+The following is a typical exchange according to this protocol:

 1. The client attempts access to a resource.
 2. The server determines the client has insufficient privilege and denies the